rreinold/fs-explorer/README.md

 go test ./...
 ```

 ### System Tests

-This is an outstanding item, which should rely on a testing harness can create files on disk and then check JSON responses.
+This is an outstanding item for the non-deterministic code, which should rely on a testing harness can create files on disk and then check JSON responses via REST API.

 ## Roadmap

 1. For v1.0.0, prepend basepath of 'v1' for backwards compatibility
 2. Add concurrency on os.Stat calls for fetching multiple file details
 3. Add System Tests
-4. Add other HTTP Method: POST, PUT, DELETE
+4. Add support for other HTTP Methods: POST, PUT, DELETE

 ## Credit